UGA-BSAIL/plant_3d_deep_learning/plant_annotation/README.md

 - Input file format is x y z r g b in text file (can be obtained from cloudcompare).

 #### Video tutorial
-Video tutorial for software installation and usage is [here](https://drive.google.com/file/d/116YxrP5ivbU9LdcmWAJ-AWWuQpSlz21M/view?usp=sharing).
+Video tutorial for software usage is [here](https://drive.google.com/file/d/116YxrP5ivbU9LdcmWAJ-AWWuQpSlz21M/view?usp=sharing).
+(Installation steps in this video are outdated)

 #### Feedback and inquiry:
 - Readers are encouraged to add new feature requests, bugs, improvements, comments, suggestions,and questions in issue tab.